 URS Corporation ("URS") serves as the Consulting Engineers under the provisions of the Trust Agreement, dated as of January 1, 1974, as amended, by and between Puerto Rico Electric Power Authority (the "Authority") and U.S. Bank Trust National Association, in the Borough of Manhattan, City and State of New York, successor trustee.
-Such Trust Agreement is referred to herein as the "Agreement requires the Consulting Engineers annually to prepare and file with the Authority and the Trustee".
+Such Trust Agreement is referred to herein as the "Agreement", and the trustee under the Agreement is referred to herein as the "Trustee".
 The Agreement requires the Consulting Engineers annually to prepare and file with the Authority and the Trustee a report with their recommendations as to any necessary or advisable revisions of rates and charges and such other advices and recommendations as they may deem desirable.
 In addition, in accordance with the Agreement the report includes the amount that should be deposited monthly during the next fiscal year to the credit of the Reserve Maintenance Fund; the amount, if any, to be deposited to the Self-insurance Fund in the next fiscal year; and, the amount to be deposited to the Capital Improvement Fund in the next fiscal year.
 The most recent annual report provided to the Authority and the Trustee was dated as of June 2009.